AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/event-listeners.md

+# Event listeners

- UIKit provides `eventHandler` to register and monitor events.
-It can monitor all API calls inside UIKit.
+UIKit provides `eventHandler` to register and listen to events.
+It can listen to all API calls inside UIKit.
 The event name is the name of the corresponding API provided by the SDK.

-## Usage examples
+The sample code is as follows:

 ```javascript
 import React, { useEffect } from "react";